What is a Windows reboot loop?

-A reboot loop (or boot loop) occurs when a Windows device unexpectedly restarts at some point during its otherwise normal startup process.
+A reboot loop (or boot loop) occurs when a Windows device unexpectedly restarts at some point during its startup process.
 Reboot loop behavior indicates an important computer problem that effectively puts the computer into a closed loop that cannot allow the system to finish a complete, stable boot cycle.

 System reboots or restarts are perfectly normal when a machine is first powered on or is restarted to complete the installation of an update, a patch or other system hardware and software changes.
-Only a single boot process should be needed to initialize system hardware, hand off boot control from the firmware (BIOS) to the operating system and perform a complete boot of the OS.
+Only a single boot process should be necessary to initialize system hardware, hand off boot control from the firmware (BIOS) to the operating system and perform a complete boot of the OS.

 A boot process includes a myriad of different "handshakes" to detect hardware, load drivers and perform countless other steps between the Windows Startup icon and the desktop.
-In a properly configured and functional computer, those handshakes occur without incident, and the system successfully completes its boot cycle to the Start screen or desktop environment.
+In a properly-configured and functional computer, those handshakes occur without incident, and the system successfully completes its boot cycle to the Start screen or desktop environment.

-Many issues can potentially cause a Windows reboot loop, but almost all situations involve an error introduced unexpectedly in the aftermath of a hardware or software change.
+Many issues can cause a Windows reboot loop, but almost all situations involve an error introduced unexpectedly in the aftermath of a hardware or software change.
 This means a reboot loop can usually be corrected by understanding and undoing any changes.

 For example, reboot loops may occur after you make a change to the system firmware settings, install new drivers or a Windows Update, inadvertently launch malware from an infected download, email an attachment or URL or even install a new role in Windows Server.